AnotherNova/PythonFinalProject/README.md

 # PythonFinalProject
-Final project using OpenCV to track a user's face and control the mouse cursor with it.
+Final project using OpenCV to track a user's face to draw on a canvas